Your velocity is real.

 — Bo Frese

-A live walkthrough of a structured AI development process — from business vision to implementation to review.
-What human ownership actually means in practice.
-What it takes to build something you can stand behind.
+A live walkthrough of a structured AI development process, from business vision to implementation to review.
+What it means to stay in the loop and own the outcome.

 The talk ends with three questions.
 The first two point toward work AI can help you do right now — if you point it in the right direction.
 The third is the one only a human can answer.